sshah1982/SQL_Projects/Olympics Data Analysis/README.md

 # Olympics Data Analysis

 This dataset was taken in form of CSVs.
-It delineates Olympics performance of various contries and athletes and the statistics.
+It delineates Olympics performance of various countries and athletes and the statistics.

 <img src="/Olympics Data Analysis/assets/Master.png" alt=""/>